Ancient & Roman

 - 11 September 2018 – The Isle of Wight Council announce that the floating bridge is 'a reliable craft as it stands'.
 Islanders, though pleased that the floating bridge has reliably mastered the ability to stand still, would prefer a reliably moving floating bridge.

 - 26 September 2018 – Pulled from service for 24 hours following an accident in which a member of staff fell unconscious below deck in the engine room.
 Paramedics, the Bembridge Coastguard Rescue Team, Isle of Wight Fire and Rescue Service, Isle of Wight Ambulance and East Cowes firefighters were called and the man was airlifted to Southampton General Hospital.
+No further details were released at this time.

 - 25 October 2018 – Out of service following a snapped prow cable.